pixel-shift/documentation/source/api/introduction.rst

 Getting Authorized
 ==================

-Access to the Pixelshift API is secured via Oauth Bearer Tokens, and all requests require a valid Token to be attached.
-The steps to accquire a Bearer Token are outlined below.
+Access to the Pixelshift API is secured via OAuth 2.0 authorization using the `Client Credentials grant type <https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/>`_.
+All requests to the API must include a valid access-token.
+The steps to accquire this token are outlined below.

 **1. Generate API Public/Private Key Pair**